kenneth-ge/Substitution-Algebra/Problems/Problem 9.md

 A -> thing that can move between walls

-B -> thing that it stuck between walls
+B -> thing that is stuck between walls

 C -> wild card